 Connecting with a higher level of positivity through gratefulness can make us more emotionally resilient when we are faced with trauma or adversity.
 The Journal of Personality and Social Psychology published a study in 2013 that discovered that individuals displayed great resilience after the 9/11 Terrorist attack if they had a grateful temperament.
 By focusing on abundance, we fortify ourselves against falling into negative emotional patterns when we go through difficult times.

 Grateful people experience closer friendships.
 One reason for this might be that grateful people are more likely to help others and this help is then reciprocated.
 Having friends is also good for your health.
 Studies have shown that individuals who have social support network tend to have a stronger immune system.

 Grateful people are more likely to forgive others and are less obsessed with themselves.
-Toxic emotions like envy and regret stop us connecting with people.
-Expressing our appreciation helps us become more generous and compassionate, less judgmental and critical.
+Toxic emotions like envy and regret stop us from connecting with people.
+Expressing our appreciation helps us become more generous and compassionate, less judgmental, and critical.
 Creating stronger bonds with people also reduces feelings of loneliness and open us up to new opportunities.

 In 2005 the American Psychologist Journal reported that performing only a single act of gratitude could increase happiness by 10% and reduce depression by 35%.
 The effects lasted only 6 months.
 Whilst, participants who kept a daily journal for a week discovered the benefits lasted even longer.

 No experience in life is purely good or purely bad.
 However, how we interpret the things that happen to us, determines how we feel about our life.
 Grateful people tend to perceive the world as more positive.
 For instance, if you are in a car crash, you can either think ‘wow I’m lucky that I wasn’t hurt and I’m grateful to be alive’, or you can think ‘I’m really angry I crashed’.
 Studies show that people who are more grateful have a better recollection of happy memories.